adorsys/YesWeScan/README.md

 + `.targetBraces`: A button to toggle targeting braces
 + `.torch`: A button for controlling the torch
 + `.manualCapture`: A manual camera shutter
++ `.progressBar`: Show a progress bar for the current scan

 The default value here is `.all`